WuChao-2024/tros_en_wuc_check_fork/docs/apps/fall_detection.md

 # 4.3 Pose Detection

-## Function Introduction
+## Introduction

-The Pose Detection App subscribes to the image messages published by the camera, detects key points of the human body, analyzes the body posture, and publishes pose events.
+The Pose Detection subscribes to the image messages published by the camera, detects key points of the human body, analyzes the body posture, and publishes pose events.

 Pose events are published using a custom algorithm message.
 Users can subscribe to the msg of this topic for application development.